Language

 If you harm a hair on her head, you'll answer to me.

-4. Synonym with Harm in English
+4. Synonym of Harm in English

 Synonym with Harm in English